texas-egads/EGaDS-OpenGL-StarterKit/README.md

 # Creating a Window

-Now that we have our project ready to go let's start by creating a window.
+Now that we have our project ready to go, let's start by creating a window.
 For that, we will be using the **GLFW** library.

 ## Setting up GLFW
 We can first start by including **GLFW** at the top of our **main.cpp** file and let's include **iostream** as well!